 The Traditional Technique that makes the best Cucumber Raita

 I remember when I first saw my husband chop a cucumber.
 He cut off about half an inch from the stem and rubbed both parts against each other.
-He explained that does it because his mom did it, and he’s not sure how it works but it’s supposed to remove bitterness.
+He explained that he does it because his mom did it, and he’s not sure how it works but it’s supposed to remove bitterness.

 I thought it was a typical ‘grandma’s pot roast’ scenario.
 When you call mom to ask why she always cuts the ends off the pot roast and she says because that’s the way grandma did it.
 You ask grandma only to find out she cut it off to fit it in her oven.

 But then I came to find out Julie Sahni in Classic Indian Cooking recommends the same trick – rub the stem end against the cucumber until a white film starts to build.
 Epicurious echoes this, explaining how cucurbitacins (a bitter compound) accumulate at the peels and ends.
 They suggest you cut off the ends before peeling it to avoid spreading the bitterness.

 If you’re able to find young Persian cucumbers, you likely won’t have the bitterness problem.
 But if you do, now you know how to remove it.
 It wasn’t just a weird thing my in-laws did after all.

 A raita recipe?
 Really?

 Sharing a raita recipe reminds me of the time when Nigella Lawson, much to the public’s dismay, shared her avocado toast.
 Not that I’m comparing myself to her, but, you know, self-explanatory recipes carry the risk of underwhelming your audience.
 Especially when the recipes aren’t particularly creative, which mine isn’t.
 (At least Nigella had something going with the crunchy pink radishes.)